tarwn/lessthandot-hugo/blogs/content/posts/2008-12-01-sql-agent-job-notifications.md

   - Microsoft SQL Server Admin

 ---
 This falls under DBA scripting and automation.
-I am going to try to key on these things in the next few weeks after reading Dan's blog titled, “Scripting DBA Actions” here http://blogs.msdn.com/dtjones/archive/2008/11/23/scripting-dba-actions.aspx
+I am going to try to key on these things in the next few weeks after reading Dan's blog titled, "Scripting DBA Actions" here http://blogs.msdn.com/dtjones/archive/2008/11/23/scripting-dba-actions.aspx

 If you have a landscape that is of some size then on most of your instances you're going to find yourself mixed into dozens of SQL Agents Jobs that can become a daily task to ensure they ran correctly.
 Again this is on the basis you have no monitoring tools that will already notify you of problems and failures.
 Now we all know there is the Notifications option on all jobs.
 This is great for basic failures, successful runs and completions but if you've ever had to write a job that really did something other than a backup task you're going to find the need for more options in notifying you when certain things fail and or complete.
 This is also helpful when you don't want large SQL Tasks to stop an entire job but in the same event let you know one update may have not been successful.